 Parents of international students: Please note that International Student Orientation begins Friday before New Student Orientation.
 Refer to Information Guide for Parents of New International Curtis Students for full details.

 Does it matter if my child uses a laptop or desktop computer?

 No. Students find that the type of computer they choose is based solely on personal preference and does not dictate their use of the computer or study habits.
 Public computers are available throughout Curtis.
 Wireless connection is available throughout Lenfest Hall and in most locations on campus.

 Should my child have a cell phone?

 Yes.
 Cell phones play an important role in students' lives and are a primary means of communication.
 All students are expected to use and have a cell phone.

 As a parent, do I have the right to view my student’s grades and other records?

 Do first-year students need cars on campus?

 Since parking spaces are limited, we strongly discourage students from bringing cars to campus.
-Like any urban setting center city is easy to get around on foot or on public transportation.
+As with any urban setting, it is easy to get around Center City on foot or on public transportation.
 The Southeastern Pennsylvania Transit Authority (SEPTA) operates the transit system for buses, subway, trolleys, and regional rail for Philadelphia and the region.